ciacicode/ciacicode.github.io/content/casestudies/flyux.md

 # Design

-The first step was to create a clear user flow that would be comprehensive of happy path and unhappy path.
+The first step was to create a clear user flow, that would be comprehensive of happy path and unhappy path.
 The key challenge was not to focus on screens and controls, but the flow of the user, in, out and around their primary goal.

 ![](/casestudies/flyux/img/flyuxflow.png)